PierroD/Market/README.md

 </details>

-# Market (latest update 11/06/2023)
+# Market (latest update 11/10/2024)
-Call of Duty FPS unlocker Market, is the latest version of my FPS Unlocker, if you want to learn a bit more about this **Market**, I will let you take a look at another GitHub repo called *CODEx*.
+Call of Duty Market, is the latest version of my FPS Unlocker, if you want to learn a bit more about this **Market** tool, I will let you take a look at another GitHub repo called *CODEx*.

 # Table of contents
 - Installation guide